What is the best philosophy of education for educational equity?

 Catalytic Pedagogy is a perspective and data model that may help fulfill the aspirations of proper educational philosophies.

-The only requirement is conceding to the psychological realism upon which Catalytic Pedagogy is built.
+The only requirement of a Catalytic Pedagogy is concessions to the psychological realism upon which it is built.

 Downgrade Symbolic Mastery in Your Philosophy Of Education